 In November, Meta cut around 13%—or about 11,000 jobs—from its workforce, which amounted to around 87,000 people at its 2022 peak.
 By March, Meta chief executive Mark Zuckerberg informed global staff of the company’s 2023 downsizing plans in an email, citing it as part of a so-called “year of efficiency” strategy.
 Zuckerberg added that a further 5,000 advertised roles would be axed without hiring.

 The announcements build on the overall 6% increase in job cuts recorded in the U.S. during 2022, as a growing number of large companies resorting to layoffs.

 Technology firms—including Amazon, Google, and Microsoft—have been especially hard-hit by the economic downturn.
 Some 164,511 jobs were cut by tech firms last year, according to Layoffs.fyi, a website that tracks job cuts across the industry.
 So far, in 2023, an additional 171,308 employees have been laid off by tech firms.

-“In 2020 and 2021, technology companies went on a hiring spree, fueled by low interest rates and demand for tech products while people were staying at home during the pandemic,” Roger Lee, the creator of Layoffs.fyi, tells TIME.
+“In 2020 and 2021, technology companies went on a hiring spree, fuelled by low interest rates and demand for tech products while people were staying at home during the pandemic,” Roger Lee, the creator of Layoffs.fyi, told TIME in January.
 “Now that we’re in a completely opposite environment, these same tech companies are performing layoffs to undo their overhiring from the past couple of years.”

 John Van Reenen, the Ronald Coase School Professor at the London School of Economics, reiterates that the “general economic situation” is one of the key driving forces behind major layoffs.